minirop/asuka-rs/README.md

 followed by 0x00 until the end.

 Note: Some file have their *size* (if that's really the size) smaller than expected.
 See `Binary/Text/EN.cat` in `SK:PBS`, has 17 children with a size of 0x40.
 But the offsets/sizes continue for 0x88 bytes (17 * 8).
+So maybe the alignment instead of the size?

 #### Values of C